filecoin-project/devgrants/storage-provider-tools-rfps.md

 -----
 &nbsp;

-### Miner Docs and Community Guides
+### Storage Provider Docs and Community Guides

 Community members are welcome to contribute to the following:

-1. The **Filecoin Mining Docs** are currently being improved and we welcome community members to contribute PRs especially on topics below.
+1. The **Filecoin Storage Provider Docs** are currently being improved and we welcome community members to contribute PRs especially on topics below.

-2. **Real-world community guides** ranging from *blog posts, notes, videos and tutorials* with additional tips and analysis on why you made certain choices to help other storage miners.
+2. **Real-world community guides** ranging from *blog posts, notes, videos and tutorials* with additional tips and analysis on why you made certain choices to help other storage providers.

 All contributions will be judged based on quality and grant award amounts determined afterwards.